adeka299aaa/Adeka-Virtual-Assistant/README.md

-Welcome to our Python-based virtual assistant repository!
+Welcome to my Python-based virtual assistant repository!

 🐍 It's like having a helpful buddy in your computer. 😊 With this assistant, you can ask for jokes, get movie suggestions, check the weather, and more – all hands-free! 🎉